Q: What is the acronym PRP?

 Q: Is insurance covered for PRP?

-A: Some insurance plans may cover PRP for specific circumstances, while the majority consider it a cosmetic treatment that is not covered.
+A: Some insurance plans might cover PRP in specific circumstances, while the majority consider PRP therapy as a cosmetic treatment that is not covered by insurance benefits.

 Q: Who is qualified to give PRP treatments?

-A: PRP treatments are typically administered by a trained medical professional, such as a nurse, sports medicine doctor, orthopedist, or physiatrist.
+A: PRP treatments are typically administered by a trained medical professional who has had specialized training in PRP therapy.
+This can include regulated healthcare professionals such as nurses, nurse practitioners, sports medicine physicians, orthopedists, or physiatrists.

 To book your complimentary consultation appointment, call us at 416-548-6548 Book a Consultation